z-adams/Tutorials/Pointers/pointers.md

 its frame from the stack:

 ![fig7](diagrams/fig7.svg)
-<diagram> of top frame being popped

 The same thing happens when `do_stuff()` completes:

 ![fig8](diagrams/fig8.svg)
-<diagram> "

 And now we're back to where we started.
-If `main()` were to call another function at some point, we would push a new stack frame on top of it just like we did with `do_stuff()` and continue this push-pop game whenever we step into our out of a called function.
+If `main()` were to call another function at some point, we would push a new stack frame on top of it just like we did with `do_stuff()` and continue this push-pop game whenever we step into, or out of, a called function.

 Now that I've tricked you into understanding some really rather granular details of how computers execute code, we're almost ready to understand the concept we